- Ride Guatemala's best cycling trails led by expert guides

 Distance: 36 miles (57 km)

-Continue around a high peak and admire more great views of Volcán Tajumulco before dropping down into a village.
-Here you'll meet a waiting support vehicle, regroup, and enjoy a lunch in the town Cunén.
-Venture on to the second major set of climbs, which takes you up high ridges and past pine forests and K'iche' Mayan villages to reach the town of Uspantan, home of 1992 Nobel Peace Prize winner and human rights activist Rigoberta Menchú.
+Continue around a high peak and admire more great views of the Tajumulco volcano before dropping down into a village.
+Here you'll meet a waiting support vehicle, regroup, and enjoy lunch in the town of Cunén.
+Venture on to the second major set of climbs, which takes you up high ridges and past pine forests and K'iche' Maya villages to reach the town of Uspantan, home of 1992 Nobel Peace Prize winner and human rights activist Rigoberta Menchú.

 Distance: 37 miles (58 km)

 Start the morning with a rolling ride on a paved surface past the town of Chicamán.
-Follow this to a long, gradual, 6-mile (9 km) ascent on a dirt road that leads to the the hills above the Chixoy River.
+Follow this to a long, gradual, 6-mile (9 km) ascent on a dirt road that leads to the hills above the Río Chixoy.
 Then enjoy a fast descent on a trail with some technical sections to the village of Ojo de Agua.
 Thus begins a rougher bit of single-track that takes you down to the river.
-After cross a bridge, you'll start a series of long climbs that will take you through the rest of the day and covers 17 miles (27 km).
+After crossing a bridge, you'll start a series of long climbs that will take you through the rest of the day and covers 17 miles (27 km).

 Distance: 38 miles (61 km)

 Day 12: Backroads Ride from Cobán to Semuc Champey

 Your final day of riding takes you to the turquoise waters of Semuc Champey, an area of outstanding natural beauty known for its terraced pools of pristine river water.
 It's one of the best places in the entire country for a swim.